Amechi101/concepteur-market-app/Project Specifications.md

 **Access Granted for Non-Designers not on the platform**:
 - Same as Users(Non-members) **see Access Granted for Non-members(User) in permissions for more detail**
-- **Can request to get invited by signing up via a desginated designer signup on homepage
+- Can request to get invited by signing up via the desginated designer signup on our homepage

 **Access Granted for Designers Invited on the platform**:
 - Add Product information that will be displayed to the user
 - Delete Product Information already uploaded
 - Edit Product information alreay uploaded

 Indieitude Admin Area